sc00pp/signoffagen/README.md

 The script has 4 distinct stages:

 ### (1) Extract Video Links from HTML Blob
-This stage will extract all vide titles and href's from the html blob in `export.html` which was copied from The Primeagens youtube channel.
+This stage will extract all video titles and hyperlinks from the html blob in `export.html` which was copied from The Primeagens YouTube channel.

 ### (2) Harvest Transcripts
 This stage will iterate through each video in the library and pull the captions from YouTube's API.